This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Try some of these fun variations in this breakfast casserole and find what you enjoy best!

-• Vegetables: bell peppers, spinach or kale, tomato (fresh or canned), broccoli, mushrooms or onions are great add ins.
+• Can I add vegetables?
+Add in some veggies like bell peppers, spinach or kale, tomato (fresh or canned), broccoli, mushrooms, or onions are great.

-• Meat: bacon, variations of sausage, shredded chicken, ground beef or left over turkey.
+• Do I have to use ham?
+You can use bacon, variations of sausage, shredded chicken, ground beef, or leftover turkey.

-• Cream: not a fan of half and half, you can use whipping cream for a thicker, richer breakfast or simply use milk that you have on hand.
+• Do I have to use Half & Half?
+If you’re not a fan of half and half, you can use whipping cream for a thicker, richer breakfast, or you can simply use milk.

-• Cheese: Swiss cheese, Colby jack or mozzarella work well and melt perfectly when baked.
+• Can I use any kind of cheese?
+Switch up which cheese you use.
+Try Swiss cheese, Colby jack, or mozzarella, which all work well and melt perfectly when baked.

-• Spicy: red pepper flakes, green chilies or green onions are fun way to add a little heat.
+• How can I make this spicy?
+Adding red pepper flakes, green chilies, or green onions is a fun way to add a little heat.

 Here are some tips for making this breakfast casserole even better and easier on you.
-This recipe is fun to make different variations, make ahead or even the morning of.
-There are so many great things that make this casserole the BEST!
 These tips will help you better understand how to bake this breakfast for you to enjoy with your family.

-• How to know when breakfast is done: once the outside edges become golden brown and the egg mixture in the middle is firm ( check by rocking the pan).
-Use a toothpick or knife to check if it is completely cooked through.
-You can also use a thermometer to check to see if the breakfast casserole has reached 165 degrees Fahrenheit.
+• How Do I Know When the Casserole is Done?
+Once the outside edges become golden brown and the egg mixture in the middle is firm.
+You can check by slightly shaking the pan to see if it jiggles.
+Use a toothpick or knife to check if it is completely cooked through the middle.
+You can also use a thermometer to see if the breakfast casserole has reached 165 degrees Fahrenheit.

-• Drain grease: if you are using any other meat in the breakfast casserole, be sure to drain the meat prior to adding it in the dish.
+• Drain Grease: If you use any other meat in the breakfast casserole, drain the meat before adding it to the dish.

 Storing Breakfast Casserole

-• Making ahead: Simply follow the instructions until you are ready to bake.
-Cover with aluminum foil or lid and place in your refrigerator.
-When you are ready to bake, simply take it out of the refrigerator and bake it according to the instructions.
-This will sit in the refrigerator for up to 2 days.
+• Make Ahead Instructions: Simply follow the instructions until you are ready to bake.
+Cover it with aluminum foil or a lid and place it in your fridge.
+When you are ready to bake, simply take it out and bake it according to the instructions.
+This can sit in the fridge for up to 2 days before baking.

 Pin this now to find it later